antoniodefazio/cachenocosts/README.md

 (I underline that now there are another 2 replicas of different pods, therefore we will now have in Cloud K8Stotal 4 pods running labeled app: cachenoserver)

-Now we don t have any LoadBalancer and any external access to test the cache I decide to use Apache Benchmark(https://httpd.apache.org/docs/2.4/programs/ab.html) within the pods, so after ssh into pod reached by **Service cachenoserver-service**(remember that the pod reached by cachenoserver2-service are the second ones):
+Now we don t have any LoadBalancer and any external access to test the cache I decide to use Apache Benchmark(https://httpd.apache.org/docs/2.4/programs/ab.html) within the pods, so after ssh into pod with **Deployment name cachenoserver**(remember that the pod cachenoserver2 are the second ones):

 - curl http://localhost:8080/infinispanhit/3, to save in cache

-Inside one of these pods(**cachenoserver-service**) we hit the “others”(**cachenoserver2-service**) via:
+Inside one of these pods(**cachenoserver**) we hit the “others”(**cachenoserver2**) via service discovery:

 - curl cachenoserver2-service:8080/infinispanget/3
 - ab -n 1000 cachenoserver2-service:8080/infinispanget/3